LeanDojo: Theorem Proving with Retrieval-Augmented Language Models: Conclusion

 \begin{ack} This work is partially supported by Caltech's Center for Autonomous Systems and Technologies.
-Kaiyu Yang is supported by the ``Computing, Data, and Society'' postdoctoral fellowship from the Information Science and Technology (IST) initiative at Caltech.
+Kaiyu Yang is supported by the Computing, Data, and Society Postdoctoral Fellowship at Caltech.
 Alex Gu is supported by the National Science Foundation (NSF) Graduate Research Fellowship.
 Rahul Chalamala and Peiyang Song are supported by the Summer Undergraduate Research Fellowships (SURF) program at Caltech.
 Anima Anandkumar is partially supported by the Bren endowed chair.
 We appreciate the valuable feedback from Logan Murphy and members of the Anima AI+Science Lab on an initial version of this paper.
 We thank Junyan Xu for manually inspecting the proofs generated by our model on ProofNet.
 We also thank Jeremy Avigad and Mario Carneiro for insightful discussions on supporting Lean 4 in LeanDojo. \end{ack} \resettocdepth